Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-system/README.md

-# Check huawei-pacific-system-capacity
+# Check huawei-pacific-system

 ## Overview

-Checks the overall cluster capacity usage of a Huawei OceanStor Pacific storage system via the REST API (`/system_capacity` endpoint).
-Alerts when the used capacity in percent reaches the warning or critical threshold.
+Reports the product model, system version and cluster name of a Huawei OceanStor Pacific storage system via the REST API (`/cluster/product` and `/system_capacity` endpoints).
+Alerts when the used cluster capacity in percent reaches the warning or critical threshold.

 **Important Notes:**

 * Create a read-only API user that can perform queries only
+* `product_model` is the model Huawei builds (for example `OceanStor 100D`), `oem_product_model` is the name the appliance is branded as (for example `OceanStor Pacific`).
+The branded name is shown in brackets behind the model whenever the two differ
 * The used capacity is the sum of the per-media (SSD, SATA, SAS) used capacities; the total is the cluster's total capacity.
 Both are reported by the API as a plain number and are interpreted as bytes
 * The credential/session token is cached in a local SQLite database between runs; `--cache-expire` controls how long it is reused before a fresh login

 **Data Collection:**

-* Queries the Huawei OceanStor Pacific REST API at `https://<ip>:<port>/api/v2/system_capacity`
+* Queries the Huawei OceanStor Pacific REST API at `https://<ip>:<port>/api/v2/cluster/product` and `https://<ip>:<port>/api/v2/system_capacity`
 * Authenticates via a session token (`X-Auth-Token`), cached in a SQLite database to avoid repeated logins
 * If the appliance rejects a request (for example after a session reset or timeout), the check logs in again and retries